 Diagnosis and Treatment

-It is estimated that hundreds of thousands of people born between 1945 and 1965 will discover the presence of hepatitis C virus.
-If you are screened and find out you have hepatitis C, the good news is that there are treatments, which can be effective in treating hepatitis C.
+It is estimated that hundreds of thousands of adults 18 and older will discover they have hepatitis C, the good news is that there are treatments, which are almost 99% effective with little to no side effects.

 Getting a blood test will let you know if you have been exposed to the hepatitis C virus (HCV).
 If that first antibody test is positive, you will need another blood test to determine if HCV is still active in your body.
 Knowing if you have hepatitis C gives you the opportunity to get treatment that will prevent further liver damage.
 The results of these tests allow your doctor to determine the best course of treatment for you.